 1. Upon implementation of this policy, and again at the beginning of each academic year, the district shall inform students in writing of mediums where posting of speech will be presumed to be available to a broad audience within the school community, regardless of privacy settings or other limitations on those postings.
 Social media refers to any electronic outlet of communicating with another person.
-The following social mediums where posting of speech will be presumed to be available to a broad audience within the school community, regardless of privacy settings or other limitations on those posting of speech will be presumed to be available to a broad audience within the school community, regardless of privacy settings or other limitations on those postings shall include: Facebook, Twitter, MySpace, You Tube, Snap Chat, Instagram, Pinterest, Secret, Yik Yak, or similar type of social media applications.
+The following social mediums where posting of speech will be presumed to be available to a broad audience within the school community, regardless of privacy settings or other limitations on those postings on those postings shall include: Facebook, Twitter, You Tube, Snapchat, Instagram, Pinterest, Secret, Yik Yak, TikTok, or similar type of social media applications.
 This list is NOT considered exclusive and any social media outlet or electronic communication, such as email, texting, instant messaging, which allows for communications that may be viewed by the intended victim shall be considered as an electronic medium for the purposes of enforcing the electronic bullying aspects of the Christina School District Bullying Prevention Policy.
 Internet sites such as "blogs" which may be created or used by individuals for the specific purpose of bullying as defined above shall also be treated in the same manner as other publicly accessible internet portals.